mph-/lcapy/doc/tutorial.rst

     s

 Since Lcapy uses SymPy, circuit analysis can be performed symbolically.
-This can be achieved by not specifying a component value.
-Lcapy, will then create a symbol using the component name.
+This can be achieved by using symbolic arguments or by not specifying a component value.
+In the latter case, Lcapy will use the component name for its value.
+For example,

    >>> cct = Circuit()
-   >>> cct.net_add('Vs 1 0')
+   >>> cct.net_add('V1 1 0 dc Vs')
    >>> cct.net_add('R1 1 2')
    >>> cct.net_add('C1 2 0')
    >>> pprint(cct.V[2])